 I would recommend seeing All Eyez on Me.
 The movie embodied a couple of the principles of my blog; empowering others and teaching others how to succeed – sometimes by teaching what not to do.
 The movie showed the complexity of Tupac’s life, and similar to Straight Outta Compton, it showed the importance of choices, and being in control of one’s financial destiny – something many recording artists of that era grappled with.
 Also similar to Straight Outta Compton, if you listened to Hip Hop music in the early 1990s, you’ll find yourself singing along, nodding you’re head, and bouncing your arms up and down in the theater.
 You’ll also recognize signature scenes from movies like Juice, and Above the Rim which Tupac starred in.
 Hill Harper plays a prominent role in the film, interviewing Tupac from jail.
 Interestingly, the actor who played Notorious BIG (Jamal Woolard) in the movie Notorious, reprised his role in this film, though all new actors were used for the prominent members of Death Row Records.
 There was also a cameo by NFL wide receiver Desean Jackson.

 Thank you for taking the time to read this post.
 If you’ve found value here and think it would benefit others, please share it and or leave a comment.
 To receive all of the most up to date content from the Big Words Blog Site, subscribe using the subscription box in the right hand column in this post and throughout the site.
-Lastly follow me on Twitter at @BWArePowerful, and at the Big Words Blog Site Facebook page.
+Lastly follow me on Twitter at @BWArePowerful, the Big Words Blog Site Facebook page, and on Instagram at @anwaryusef76.
 While my main areas of focus are Education, STEM and Financial Literacy, there are other blogs/sites I endorse which can be found on that particular page of my site.